quasarstream/PHP-FFmpeg-video-streaming/README.md

 - **NOTE:** If you opened a file from cloud and did not pass a path to save a file, then you have to pass a local path to the `save` method.

 #### 2. To a Cloud
-You can save your files to cloud using `saveToCloud` method.
+You can save your files to a cloud using the `saveToCloud` method.
 This package uses [Guzzle](http://docs.guzzlephp.org/en/stable/index.html) to send and receive files.

 - Before you get started, please read the Guzzle Document found **[here](http://docs.guzzlephp.org/en/stable/index.html)**.